aragon/osx-commons/configs/README.md

   - Deployment transaction
   - Block number when the contract was deployed (which can differ from when the contract was activated and put in use)

+The configuration doesn't provide the RPC URL by default, but you can set your preferred ones with the `addRpcUrlToNetwork` function.

 ## Installation